0-complexity/G8_testing/functional_testing/Openvcloud/ovc_master_hosted/README.md

 #### Prerequisites
 Travis CI build uses the environment's controller to execute the tests from it, so if your environment controller doesn't have public ip you have to:
 - Install zerotier [ZeroTier](zerotier.com/network) on the controller.
-- Create zerotier network and join it.
+- Create zerotier network and make the controller join it.

 #### Jobs
 OpenvCloud Travis build consists of 3 jobs running in parallel, each job executes one of the OpenvCloud's testsuites.